Close

 Step 1: Determine Your Visa Category

 Identify the appropriate visa type based on your purpose of travel - whether tourist, business, work, or student visa.
+The 9A is for short visits like tourism/business/medical/events.
 Verify duration limits and specific requirements for your nationality through the Philippine Department of Foreign Affairs website or nearest consulate.

 Step 2: Gather Required Documentation